 For users with reduced motor ability, a keyboard-only option for manipulating images is available.
 This tool allows you to zoom, rotate, and pan the image without using a mouse.
 To learn more about how to use this tool, read our support article: Using the Keyboard Accessible Image Viewer on the ProQuest Platform

 Books on the ProQuest Platform come in several digital formats.
 The vast majority of these books can be searched, navigated with a persistent table of contents, and are accessible to screen readers.
 The specific format and accessibility features for a given book may vary.
 For example, while much of our book content is DRM free, some ebooks contain print and copy limitations.
 To learn more about the accessibility of books on the ProQuest Platform, read our support article: Books and Accessibility on the ProQuest Platform

 The majority of video and audio content on the ProQuest Platform have features designed for accessible access, including independent controls for volume, searchable time-stamped transcripts, and closed captions.
 Some older videos may not feature closed captions, but most of these have accessible transcripts.
 Transcripts can be downloaded in text format by opening the “All Options” menu and selecting “PDF” or “TXT” under the “Other Options” heading.

 Audio descriptions are not widely available for videos found on the ProQuest Platform.
 Where audio descriptions may be required, or where users may have problem accessing video content, contact us to discuss the most appropriate solution.

 The accessibility of the ProQuest Platform is a continual effort at ProQuest.
 Accessibility standards are built into our design and style guides and included as part of requirements in our software development and quality assurance pipeline.

-The ProQuest Platform’s code is checked for accessibility using a range of automated and manual checks including but not limited to:
+The ProQuest Platform’s code is checked for accessibility using a range of automated and manual checks, which typically include: